Donskoye Cemetery

-The New Donskoy Cemetery (Новое Донское кладбище) is a 20th-century necropolis sprawling to the south from the Donskoy Monastery in the south-west of Central Moscow.
+The New Donskoy Cemetery (Новое Донское кладбище) is a 20th-century necropolis sprawling to the south from the Donskoy Monastery in the south-west of Central Moscow, Russia.
 It has been closed for new burials since the 1980s.

 History

 The cemetery outside the monastery walls was established in 1910, when there was no more place for new burials inside the medieval monastery.
 The speaker of the first Russian parliament, Sergey Muromtsev, was among the first notables to be interred there.
 Maria Gartung, the daughter of Alexander Pushkin who served for Leo Tolstoy as a model for Anna Karenina, was buried in 1919.

 After the Russian Revolution, scores of Soviet soldiers killed during the Battle of Moscow and people executed by NKVD were secretly buried at the Donskoy Cemetery.
 It is believed that the Mass graves from the era contain the remains of Mikhail Tukhachevsky, Pyotr Krasnov, Vsevolod Meyerhold, Isaac Babel, and other victims of Stalin's regime.
 The remains of painter Valentin Serov, composer Sergei Taneyev, and poet Vladimir Mayakovsky were exhumed and transferred to the more prestigious Novodevichy Cemetery.

 In 1927 the former church of St. Seraphim was rebuilt to become the first crematorium in Moscow.
 Most of the mortal remains buried at the New Donskoy Cemetery are therefore interred in urns.
 The church featured extended vaults which seemed suitable to accommodate the technical equipment for the cremation of bodies.
 The new crematorium was opened in October 1927 and most of the individuals buried in the Kremlin Wall Necropolis were cremated here.
 Until the mid-1970s the Donskoy crematorium remained the only one of its kind in Moscow.